Wegovy Price in UAE: Cost & Dosing Guide

 Wegovy and Ozempic are both semaglutide manufactured by Novo Nordisk.
 The critical differences are regulatory indication, dosing ceiling, and titration protocol.

 - Indication: Wegovy is approved specifically for chronic weight management.
 Ozempic is approved for type 2 diabetes and cardiovascular risk reduction.
-Many patients use Ozempic off-label for weight loss.
+Off-label Ozempic use for weight loss is common in market reporting.

 - Maximum dose: Wegovy reaches 2.4 mg/week through 5 titration steps.
-Ozempic caps at 2.0 mg/week (most patients settle at 1.0 mg).
+Ozempic caps at 2.0 mg/week, with 1.0 mg commonly referenced in prescribing and pharmacy contexts.

 - Titration: Wegovy’s 5-step protocol takes 16 weeks.
 Ozempic has a simpler 3-step escalation (0.25 → 0.5 → 1.0 mg, with optional 2.0 mg).